Let’s start thinking “triathlon season!”

 Sundays – 3-4pm at the Chatham Health Club.
 Coached by Pam Rogers – with occasional guest coaches — swimmers of all skill levels are welcome, as long as you are not a rank beginner.
 (If you are, don’t despair, the YMCA in Barnstable offers great learn-to-swim instruction, or Aquasafe [see below].)
 The next 5-session semester begins on April 28.
 Register

 Wednesdays – two sessions at the Woodlands in Brewster, one at 5pm, the other at 6pm.
 Same details as above.
-The current semester is full but you can learn of pop-up availabilities, or receive advance word about the next semester, on the Facebook Page
+The current semester is full but you can learn of pop-up openings, or receive advance word about the next semester, on the Facebook Page

 Sundays, Tuesdays & Thursdays – the Sandwich High School pool is the location for morning workouts on Sundays and early-morning sessions on all days that start with a “T.” The nice thing about this program is you can buy a punch card, then come when it’s convenient for you.
 Trish Cundiff and Kelly Ostrander are the coaches.
 Learn more on the Aquasafe website.